 Cashel was right, we became an instant target to any hostile racer in the area.
 Many ships pursued us, but the dangerous ones were the big ships.
 They had smaller ships hovering close to them protecting the big ship and attacking anything that got close to it.
 We had to weave through a few big ships and blasting the smaller ships was a challenge for me.

 The controls for the blasters were all touch activated.
-The entire blaster rooms had touch holograms to lock on the target and to choose which weapon to fire.
+The walls of each blaster room had touch holograms to lock on the target and to choose which weapon to fire.
 Plus we had to keep track of the top and bottom of the ship.
 The good thing was, all the rooms were the same and connected so even if I missed a ship, Kiko or Rei could catch it and lock on to it, which happened a few times.

 The Jago jarred.
 I know we were hit more than once but somehow Tammy held it all together.
 I had heard she designed a shield that could absorb most of the energy from blasters, but I don't think that worked against projectiles.